BeatriceVaienti/dsml_project/README.md

 The model contained in the `models_saved` folder will be used to predict on the inference set, with results saved in the `predictions` folder.

 # 4. Neural Network
+The third model that can be optionally added into our ensemble model is a neural network, trained on the embeddings of the sentences and additional features extracted from the text.
+The neural network is configured with the best hyperparameters found in Section 4.3.1,  with the best POS tags number found in Section 4.3.2. and the best model for the generation of the embeddings found in Section 4.3.3.
 ## 4.1 Data Augmentation

 To augment the data, we extracted the following attributes from the text: